0.2 - The stages of a Bilan Carbone®

 The organisation defines its organisational, temporal, and identify its emission sources allowing it to delimit its operational boundary.
 It identifies the transition risks and opportunities.

-The level of requirement on the identification of boundaries may depend on the maturity level of the organisation.
+The level of requirement for identifying the boundaries may depend on the maturity level of the organisation.

-The Stakeholder engagement is a crucial part of the Bilan Carbone® approach, since it enables all the organisation's stakeholders to be made aware and then to get moving to carry out the Bilan Carbone® and engage the transition plan.
+The Stakeholder engagement is a crucial part of the Bilan Carbone® approach, since it enables all the organisation's stakeholders to be made aware and then mobilised to carry out the Bilan Carbone® and engage the transition plan.
 Stakeholder engagement continues continuously throughout the Bilan Carbone® approach, and must allow the transmission of certain key messages to trigger the move to action.

-The Bilan Carbone® method defines the expected outputs, that is to say the messages and the contents considered necessary to achieve a move to action and a sufficient reduction in emissions.
-However, the means (formats, tools, etc.) to achieve these objectives remain at the discretion of the approach coordinator.
+The Bilan Carbone® method defines the expected outputs, that is to say the messages and the content considered necessary to achieve a move to action and a sufficient reduction in emissions.
+However, the means (formats, tools, etc.) of achieving these objectives remain at the discretion of the approach coordinator.

 The requirements in terms of Stakeholder engagement adapt according to the organisation and its resources, depending on its maturity level.

-The accounting step consists both in collecting all the required activity data and converting them into tonnes of CO2 equivalent using emission factors.
-This involves drawing up the emission profile of the organisation, i.e. the distribution of the organisation's quantified emissions across the different categories of the Bilan Carbone®.
+The accounting step consists both in collecting all the required activity data and converting them into tonnes of CO2 equivalent using GHG emission factors.
+This involves drawing up the emission profile of the organisation, that is the distribution of the organisation's quantified emissions across the different emission categories of the Bilan Carbone®.

 The uncertainties, inherent to the emission factors chosen and to the data collected, must be quantified and displayed transparently on the emissions profile.